Documentation Required for Cruise Travel...

 U.S. before their cruise ends, possibly due to a medical, family, personal or business emergency, or due to missing

-To make sure you are prepared at your departure port, visit www.
+the ship's departure from a port of call, etc. To make sure you are prepared at your departure port, visit www.

 travel.state.gov for the latest and exact passport requirements.